A stunning, bright orange milkweed that is excellent for butterflies and bees.

 Leaves: The leaves are 3-6″ long, simple, alternate, lance-shaped, shiny green, smooth on top and soft underneath.
 They grow on a single, unbranched stalk.

-Other Uses: The primary use for Butterfly Weed and other members of the milkweed family was as fiber for cordage.
+Uses: Other than their use in gardens and restorations, Butterfly Weed and other members of the milkweed family are primarily used as fiber for cordage.
 In the fall, the plants are cut and split to remove the long fibers.
 The fibers are then twisted together to form string or yarn which is used in clothing or rope.
-It is often combined with the fiber from Indian Hemp.
+It is often combined with the fiber from Apocynum cannabinum.

-More Info: This milkweed has clear sap, as opposed to the milky sap produced by the other members if the Milkweed family.
+More Info: This milkweed has clear sap, as opposed to the milky sap produced by the other members of the Milkweed family.

 Name: The name Asclepias is from the name of the Greek god of medicine, Asklepios, while tuberosa describes the knobby root system.